top of page

 This is probably a place to enjoy a longer sit-down meal

-This is what we did on a previous visit, as they have a very good value seven-course menu.
+This is what we did on a previous visit, as they offer a very good-value seven-course menu.

 This time we had a stunning bottle of La Rioja Alta 890 2004